 The time-location array is just large enough for all the dependent decisions, except for the redundancy checking of the multilevel TEMP and PILOT reports.
 This is a special case, in the sense that the information concerning each and every observed variable from each level is needed.
 Hence, the whole multilevel report has to be communicated.
 The alternative to this would be to force the observation clusters of the multilevel reports always into one processor without splitting them.
-In that case the codes responsible for the creation of the observation arrays for assimilation would need to ensure the geographical integrity of the observation arrays distributed amongst the processors.
-This is, however, not possible in all the cases, and the observation screening has to be able to cope with this.
+In that case the codes responsible for the creation of the observation arrays for assimilation would need to ensure the geographical integrity of the observation screening has to be able to cope with this.
 Currently, it is coded in such a way that only a limited number of multilevel TEMP and PILOT reports, based on the time-location array, are communicated between the appropriate processors as copies of these common stations.